comlog-gmbh/atomics-http/README.md

 No dependency and very fast.
 Worker and Atomics based.

 ## Changes
+* 2022-03-11 Added support for Functions (using eval)
+* 2022-03-11 Bugfixes
-* Option autoClose Worker can also be a number.
+* 2022-03-10 Option autoClose Worker can also be a number.
 In this case it means that the worker will be closed if no more requests have been sent after "n" milliseconds.
 ---